School of Education

-The focus of the Literacy Development & Learning Problems (LDLP) specialization is on literacy development and instruction with particular attention to students with learning problems, including problems due to disability and to background.
-There is a balanced emphasis on reading and writing, including developing these skills in digital environments.
+Doctoral students in the Literacy specialization developed advanced knowledge in reading and writing development and instruction with particular attention to students with learning differences, including differences due to disability or socioeconomic background.
+The specialization offers a balanced emphasis on reading and writing, including developing these skills in digital environments.

-In addition to the Doctoral Core Courses, the following specialization courses are required of all Ph.D. students in LDLP:
+In addition to the doctoral core courses, the following specialization courses are required of all Ph.D. students in Literacy:

 - EDUC 802: Reading Development and Instruction